lukehobbs/labers/README.md

 ### Saving labels

-To save existing labels from a repository and into a file:
+To save existing labels from a repository into a file:
 ```
 labers cp github://owner/name destination
 ```